yazaldefilimone/yazaldefilimone/README.md

   ʕ•ᴥ•ʔ

-- Be curious.
-Read widely.
-Try new things.
-What people call intelligence just boils down to curiosity.

 - Interested in programming languages theory, compilers, VMs, mathematics.

 - I want to talk to you about the affect and aesthetics of computing.